jatin78380/Calculator-Using-ReactJs/README.md

 # Calculator-Using-ReactJs

-This project is a simple calculator built using ReactJS.
+This project is a simple calculator built using ReactJS,and CSS.
 The calculator supports basic arithmetic operations and includes a clean and user-friendly interface.

 ![image](https://github.com/jatin78380/Calculator-Using-ReactJs/assets/149093745/9687b561-d21d-4f10-a23d-0a02d3a3a3c2)